imgproxy/imgproxy-docker-base/README.md

 EXPOSE 8080
 ```

-You probably want to use multistage build to minimize the final image, and it's a bit tricky.
+But you probably want to use multistage build to minimize the final image, and it's a bit tricky.
 You need to take care of the following:

 1. Copy built dependencies from `/usr/local/lib`.
 2. Install ca-certificates, libsm6, liblzma5, and libzstd1 from the Debian repo.